jsmolka/blog/content/posts/real-language-features/index.md

   print(x)
 ```

-Other features related to iterators are Pythons `range` function and Rusts `..` expression.
+Other features related to iterators are Python's `range` function and Rust's `..` expression.

 ```drizzle
 for i in 0 ..
 10: